getml/getml.com/docs/install/packages/linux.md

     Once you have obtained the getML Enterprise edition, you can install it as follows:

     - Install the [Python API][python-api-concepts]: `pip install getml`
-    - Install the [Engine][engine-install] by following [instructions for separate installation of it][separate-installation-of-engine] below.
+    - Install the [Engine][engine-concepts] by following [instructions for separate installation of it][separate-installation-of-engine] below.
 Start from step 2 and use the enterprise `tar` file you have been provided with.

 ## Separate installation of Engine {#separate-installation-of-engine}